hmc-cs121-admin/git-pm-workflow/code-review-dance-activity.md

 Roles:

--   Developer A: Sets up required reviews and reviews Developer B's pull request (PR)
+-   Developer A: Sets up repoisotry with required reviews and reviews Developer B's pull request (PR)

 -   Developer B: Creates an erroneous addition and attempts to create a pull request